We love No Name Pub for its 90-year-old Dade County pine bar.

 Today, No Name Pub still draws a crowd, although few people have trouble getting there.

-It’s located in the middle of Keys deer habitat, so there is also a chance to spot these miniature deer, an endangered species found only here, along the way.
-(So please drive slowly!)
+But it is located in a residential area well of the Overseas Highway and in the middle of Keys deer habitat.
+Drive slowly!
+There is a good chance to spot these miniature deer, an endangered species found only here, along the way.

 When we made a repeat visit in June 2021, Key deer were hanging out in the parking lot, looking hungrily up at those arriving for dinner.
 Don’t be tempted by those big eyes — feeding them is only ruining them for life in the Keys, where they should avoid people and the deadly vehicles they drive.